jonmatum/my-react-library/README.md

 - **Commit Process**: Address any ESLint or Prettier errors that halt commits.
 - **Bypassing**: In special cases, use the `--no-verify` flag to skip checks.
 Use sparingly!

 For optimal results, keep Husky configurations updated.
-Refer to the [Husky documentation](https://github.com/typicode/husky) for latest best practices.
+Refer to the [Husky documentation](https://github.com/typicode/husky) for the latest best practices.

 ## Testing Requirements and Guidelines